New Tesla Roadster: Everything we know in September 2023

 Tesla future line-up

-The next-gen Tesla Roadster will be a low-volume exercise unlike the Model 3, Cybertruck, and other Teslas.
+The next-gen Tesla Roadster will be a low-volume exercise unlike the Model 3, Model Y, Cybertruck, and other Teslas.
 Image Source: YouTube/Tesla

-During the 2023 Investor Day on March 1, 2023, Tesla indicated in its presentation that the redesigned Roadster won’t be a big sales contributor as it was not pictured on its Global Electric Fleet slide.
-The halo car would rather serve as a brand-shaping product and an innovation platform.
-It will likely push the boundaries for performance, efficiency, and design, with things that wouldn’t be normally possible on mainstream models like the Model 3 or Model Y.
+During the 2023 Investor Day on March 1, 2023, Tesla indicated in its presentation that the redesigned Roadster will not be a major sales contributor, as it was not pictured on its Global Electric Fleet slide.
+The halo car will serve more as a brand-shaping product and innovation platform.
+It will push the boundaries for performance, efficiency, and design, with things that wouldn’t be normally possible on mainstream models like the Model 3 or Model Y.

 On display